Binnein Mòr

 The name Binnein Mòr translates from Scottish Gaelic as “Big Peak”.

 Binnein Mòr is rated Very Hard (difficulty 5/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.